akomiqaia/akomiqaia.github.io/README.md

 # akomiqaia.github.io
-This is a personal webpage
+This is a fac portfolio webpage